oskarer/oskar.dev/README.md

 # [oskar.dev](https://oskar.dev)

-Site about some programmer.
 Made in React and Tailwind CSS (with JIT compilation 🎉).

 My goal was to make a simple and fast site with the techniques I know.
 It could have been server rendered and whatnot but I think a properly code splitted React app with preloaded assets is 👌.